Building-acoustics-TU-Eindhoven/EAVR-v2/README.md

 - `Shift + Left-click`: Select multiple walls.

 When the control panel is enabled:
 - `Choose material..`: change the material of the currently selected wall(s).
+If no wall is selected ("Selected Wall: None"), the change in material will not have any effect.
 - `Room`
     - `scaling`: change the scaling of the room in x, y and z direction individually (range: x0.5-x2.0).
 - `Source`